 Because barbiturates are depressants, they cause euphoria, calmness, and relaxation.
 These effects are what help the symptoms of anxiety, reduce seizures, and help people sleep.
 However, there is only a small difference between the dose for relieving symptoms of certain conditions and the dose that can cause people to overdose.

 In addition to the calming, relaxing effects of barbiturates, you may experience a number of adverse effects, including:

 - Agitation or irritation

 - Emotional instability or mood swings

 - Headache and/or vomiting

 - Trouble concentrating or confusion

 The effects above are short-term effects, or what you’ll experience while taking or abusing barbiturates.
-If you are exposed to prolonged abuse of the drugs or abuse it in high doses, you’ll likely experience long-term effects as well, such as:
+If you are exposed to prolonged use of the drugs or use it in high doses, you’ll likely experience long-term effects as well, such as:

 - Coordination changes